life-itself/web3/claims/can-financialize.md

 ## Key points

 * Financializing value means capturing things considered as intrinsically valuable, such as some artistic or social value, in units of financial value capable of being transacted.
-* Steel manning subclaim 1: more financialization of non-financial value is itself desirable
+* Steel-manning subclaim 1: more financialization of non-financial value is itself desirable
     * Financialization is useful as it allows us to effectively direct resources towards the things we care about.
     * The dysfunctionalities present in our current financial sector are not inherent to financialization itself.
 It is therefore possible that financial value can be a powerful enabler of other types of value creation, without any of the negative impacts on other values (e.g. a well functioning environment) currently associated with money and finance.
     * Whether we like it or not, we live in a financialized world; our only recourse is to embrace the reality of hyper-financialization and try to make it work for everyone.
-* Steel manning subclaim 2: the current monetary and financial systems are deficient in their ability to capture what we think is really valuable
+* Steel-manning subclaim 2: the current monetary and financial systems are deficient in their ability to capture what we think is really valuable
     * Value can be better or more extensively financialized than is possible under the current system.
     * Our societies are not adequately financializing value: there is a shortfall of funding for things that matter to us e.g. education and climate change prevention; and there are cases where significant resources are devoted to things that don’t have social value e.g. the whole host of financial instruments totally detached from the productive economy.
     * Left to their own devices markets won’t create a socially optimal allocation of resources, as market prices won’t naturally “internalize” externalities such as environmental damage.
     * Positive social impacts, eg of art, are often not internalized into market prices.
-* Steel manning subclaim 3: Web3 technology is capable of addressing these deficiencies
+* Steel-manning subclaim 3: Web3 technology is capable of addressing these deficiencies
     * Web3 offers new means of financializing value through tokenization.
     * NFTs: By locking artistic value into the NFT format and selling this directly to buyers, the true value of art can be better financialized as artists receive financial compensation for their work that is actually commensurate with its value.
     * Alternative currencies: Communities can come together and decide on the rules for how they represent value.
 This can be done by creating tokens to represent all sorts of value and, in turn, better manage resource flows between them.